 Here are a few basic tips to recognize and avoid a phishing email:

 - It contains a link.
 Scammers often pose as the IRS, financial institutions, credit card companies or even tax companies or software providers.
 They may claim they need you to update your account or ask you to change a password.
-The email offers a link to a spoofing site that may look similar to the legitimate official web site.
+The email offers a link for your convenience when in reality it may be a link to a spoofing site that may look similar to the legitimate official web site.
 Do not click on the link.
-If in doubt, go directly to the legitimate web site and access your account.
+Instead, hover the mouse over the link to see where the link will be taking you.
+If the email contains the name of a person, contact that person and see if they sent the email.
+Remember not to use the email address or phone number contained within the email since that may lead you to the criminal.

 - It contains an attachment.
 Another option for scammers is to include an attachment to the email.
 This attachment may be infected with malware that can download malicious software onto your computer without your knowledge.
 If it’s spyware, it can track your keystrokes to obtain information about your passwords, Social Security number, credit cards or other sensitive data.
 Do not open attachments from sources unknown to you.